readthedocs/readthedocs.org/docs/design/in-doc-search-ui.rst

   * Different tokenizers are to be used when indexing/reindexing and when searching, but it can be specified at the indexing time.
   * Some results are not very good and lead to bad user experience.
+  * Requires greater disk space.
+In development environment, `page_index` was of size 3.9 MB and `test-edge-ngram` index was of 9.6 MB, both containing the same number of documents.

 2. Completion Suggester